JustADataConstruct/CheckIfExplicit/README.md

 `-co COUNTRYCODE` **(Optional)** Country code from the store the user wishes to query. **Default:** US

 `-a` **(Optional)** Approximate search.
 When searching album/song names, the script will try to match with the closest option it can find instead of trying to do an exact match.

+`-s FOLDERNAME` **(Optional)** Single Album Search.
+If the user writes here, inside quotation marks, the name of a folder that is inside of the Artist folder as indicated on the first argument, the script will only scan that folder.

+`-nr` **(Optional)** No Rename.
+By default, if the script can't find an automatic match and the user has selected an option from the suggestion list, the script will offer to rename the Album/Song to match Apple's data.
+This flag will skip this question.

 ### Usage